Adaptive Listening™

-It’s an all-too-common scenario: you’re looking at your numbers, and you’ve finally realized that your team just isn’t performing well.
+It’s an all-too-common scenario: You’re looking at your numbers, and you’ve finally realized that your team just isn’t performing well.
 Marketing leads are down, sales numbers are off, and customer satisfaction scores are flagging, too.

 This time, it’s not just a fluke or a blip caused by some outside factor that you can’t control.
 You’ve been tracking the pattern long enough to know that, this time, the problem is your team.
 Their mojo has gone AWOL.